flutter/website/src/docs/cookbook/networking/web-sockets.md

   path: /docs/cookbook/persistence/sqlite
 ---

-In addition to normal HTTP requests, you can connect to servers using WebSockets.
-WebSockets allow for two-way communication with a server without polling.
+In addition to normal HTTP requests, you can connect to servers using `WebSockets`.
+`WebSockets` allow for two-way communication with a server without polling.

 In this example, connect to a